arun143420/finance-tracker-ui/README.md

    - Ensure CORS is properly configured on the backend

 3. **Standalone Mode Issues**
-   - Verify `transactions.json` exists in the public folder
+   - Verify `sample-data.json` exists in the public folder
    - Check JSON structure matches the expected format
    - Ensure `REACT_APP_STANDALONE=true` is set

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.